Jim Kerr: Simple Minds (1977–present)

+Establishment

 In 1977, he was one of the founding members of the 6-piece punk rock band Johnny and the Self Abusers.
 Calling himself Pripton Weird, he played keyboards and shared vocals with John Milarky.
 Allan McNeill was also involved with the band, and went on to be the manager of the pop band Hue and Cry.
 The band lasted 8 months, during which time Kerr emerged as one of the main songwriters.
 In November 1977, they changed their name to Simple Minds, quickly reduced to 4 members, then increased to 5, then 6, then back to 5 before a period of stability ensued.

+Breakthrough

+Simple Minds achieved major commercial success throughout the 1980s, releasing the UK number three album New Gold Dream (81–82–83–84) in 1982, and then scoring four consecutive UK number one albums with Sparkle in the Rain (1984), Once Upon a Time (1985), Live in the City of Light (1987) and Street Fighting Years (1989) and one UK number one single, "Belfast Child" (1989), followed by a fifth UK number one album with Glittering Prize 81/92 in 1992.

+Recent activity

-He continues to record and tour with Simple Minds, who released their latest album Walk Between Worlds in spring 2018.
-Kerr currently lives in Taormina, Sicily, where he runs a hotel, Villa Angela.
+Kerr continues to record and tour with Simple Minds, who released their latest album Direction of the Heart in October 2022.
 Three UK club dates in the spring of 2010 featured both new material and Simple Minds' back catalogue and a full European tour followed.